 - Visit Human Resources website to search and apply for an on-campus job.
 You may also inquire directly with the office or department where you are interested in working to find out if they have any positions available.
 Please note the J-1 students are not eligible for “Work Study.”
 If an on-campus position is advertised as “Work Study only,” only students who have been awarded federal Work Study funds may apply.
 This type of aid is typically only available to US citizens or lawful permanent residents.

 - Academic Training may be authorized for off-campus employment related to a student’s field of study if it meets certain criteria (e.g., length, relationship to academic program, pre- or post completion of studies, etc.).
-For authorization, visit the Office of International Initiatives with (1) a letter of offer for the position indicating title, general duties, start and end dates, and salary; (2) a recommendation from your academic advisor indicating how the employment contributes to your academic program; and (3) your current immigration-related documents.
+For authorization, visit the Office of International Affairs with (1) a letter of offer for the position indicating title, general duties, start and end dates, and salary; (2) a recommendation from your academic advisor indicating how the employment contributes to your academic program; and (3) your current immigration-related documents.

 - Academic Training is limited to 18 months or equal to the period of the exchange visit, whichever is less.
 This limitation applies to the aggregate of full- and part-time employment.